FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 - Date of intercept

-You can adjust your records and your intercept requested amount(s) to reflect the change.
-If the reversal amount is higher than the current intercept payment amount, then we will continue to reduce the amount of your intercept payments until the reversal amount is satisfied.
-However, if after six months we cannot make an adjustment for the full reversal, we will send your agency a letter requesting payment remittal.
+The agency can then adjust records and intercept requested amount(s) to reflect the change.
+If the reversal amount is higher than the current intercept payment amount, then the IIC Program will continue to reduce the amount of intercept payments until the reversal amount is satisfied.
+However, if after six months IIC is unable to make an adjustment for the full reversal, the IIC Program will send the agency a letter requesting payment remittal.

 - SWIFT Overview